 Many Cape Cod homes do not have any form of air conditioning.
 Their owners feel it is an unnecessary extra cost.
 They’ll say things like, “People come to the Cape in the summer for the cooling sea breezes.
 Who needs air conditioning?”

-You can rationalize all you want, but the fact is that most families vacationing in private homes on the Cape in the summer want and expect air conditioning in some form.
+You can rationalize all you want, but the fact is that most families vacationing in a private Cape Cod vacation home on the Cape in the summer want and expect air conditioning in some form.
 In fact, our rough estimate is that for 50% or more of the hundreds of vacationers we talk to each year, a property without air conditioning is a non-starter.
 Just so you know.

 Maybe it’s because today’s generation of young parents are coddled and spoiled.
 Or maybe it’s just because they grew up with air conditioning and don’t see the point of paying thousands of dollars for a summer vacation home, and then being uncomfortable in hot, sticky conditions.

 One of our best rental properties, right on the beach, is a four bedroom home without a.c. – at least it was without a.c. last summer during our little July heat wave.
 The guest in residence that week called one day to report that the temperature in the living room was over 90 degrees!
 That’s just not fun.
 The owner has since installed central a.c. so summer 2017 will not be nearly so sultry in that house.

 Once you accept that you need air conditioning, you have options and you’ll have questions.
 We think most of them can be answered by clicking on one of the following links:

 Good, simple explanation of the different air conditioning options

 Scientific American re: energy efficiency, BTUs needed for a given space, etc. A bit more technical than some will want, but very informative.

 Improve home cooling with window air conditioning tricks.
 Ingenious!